Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick...A

-When Lara is hanging from a horizontal pole, use the direction keys (or left stick) to move hand-over-hand laterally or to swing around the bar.
+When Lara is hanging from a horizontal pole, use the direction keys/buttons (or left stick) to move hand-over-hand laterally or to swing around the bar.
 While swinging, press Jump just as Lara passes the lowest point in the rotation to leap off.
-Or, press Duck to let go and drop.
+Or, press Crouch to let go and drop.

 Climb Faster